 Between August and December 2017, approximately 750,000 Rohingya fled a genocidal campaign in Rakhine State, Myanmar, crossing the border by foot or raft into Bangladesh.
 Seeking to limit integration and maximize the likelihood of repatriation to Myanmar, the government of Bangladesh has made formal work illegal for the refugees.
 Strict restrictions on movement limit access to informal work in nearby urban centers.
 Refugees are desperate for more to do: many ask for "haather kaaj,"- colloquially, handiwork; literally, a way to keep one's hands occupied.
-Among our sample population of male and female refugees between the ages of 18 and 45 years, individuals report spending an average of three waking hours entirely idle (the strictest measure of unoccupied time, not counting diversionary but unproductive activities).
+Among our sample population of male and female refugees between the ages of 18 and 45 years, individuals report spending an average of three waking hours entirely idle, our strictest measure of unoccupied time excluding diversionary but unproductive activities such as napping, sitting at a tea stall, etc. If the latter are considered, the average respondent in our sample spends eight hours of his or her waking day engaged in unproductive and/or leisure time.
 Only 10% of our sample report having worked for one or more days in the previous month.

 Unemployment is not only pervasive but psychologically costly: "leisure" appears to be a source of great disutility.
 Both intensive margin idleness and extensive margin unemployment are significantly correlated with our measure of depression (PHQ-9) at baseline: a three hour increase in hours idle is associated with a 0.12 standard deviation increase in the depression scale.
-Similarly, individuals who report having been unemployed the entirety of the previous month score 0.34 standard deviations higher in the depression scale, translating to a 10% higher likelihood of being moderately or severely depressed (Table A1).
-Naturally, these are simply baseline correlations, but suggest an important role for employment in psychological wellbeing and underscore the necessity of exogenous variation in employment in order to identify a causal relationship.
+Similarly, individuals who report having been unemployed the entirety of the previous month score 0.34 standard deviations higher in the depression scale, translating to a 10% higher likelihood of being moderately or severely depressed (Table A2).
+Naturally, these are only baseline correlations, but suggest an important role for employment in psychological wellbeing and underscore the necessity of exogenous variation in employment in order to identify a causal relationship.